snooppr/snoop/README_android.en.md

 Snoop Project for Termux
 ========================

-## Snoop Project is one of the most promising OSINT tools for finding nicknames.
+## Snoop Project is one of the most promising OSINT tools — search by nickname
 - [X] This is the most powerful software taking into account the CIS location.

 <p align="center">